-COURS COURSE OBJECTIVES 1 The course is designed to equip the students with the necessary mathematical skills and techniques that are essential for an engineering course.
+COUR SE OBJECTIVES 1 The course is designed to equip the students with the necessary mathematical skills and techniques that are essential for an engineering course.
 2 The skills derived from the course will help the student form a necessary base to develop analytic and design concepts.

-COURSI COURSE OUTCOMES Upon suc Upon successful completion of the course, the student will be able to: CO1 Solve systems of linear equations, determine the rank, find the eigenvalues and eigenvectors, diagonalization of a matrix.
-CO2 Identify special properties of a matrix, such as positive definite, etc.,and use this information to facilitate the calculation of matrix characteristics.
-K2 CO3 Find areas and volumes using double and triple integrals K2 CO4 Find partial derivatives of multivariable functions and apply them to find extreme values of a function. К3 CO5 Apply a range of techniques to find solutions of standard PDEs К3
+COURSE BTL Upon suc CO1 Solve systems of linear equations, determine the rank, find the eigenvalues and eigenvectors, diagonalization of a matrix. К3 CO2 Identify special properties of a matrix, such as positive definite, etc.,and use this information to facilitate the calculation of matrix characteristics.
+K2 CO3 Find areas and volumes using double and triple integrals K2 CO4 Find partial derivatives of multivariable functions and apply them to find extreme values of a function.
+K3 CO5 Apply a range of techniques to find solutions of standard PDEs К3